awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Managing.md

 | db\.r5\.24xlarge | 5000 |
 | db\.t3\.medium | 420 |

-For the list of DB instance classes supported by Aurora PostgreSQL and amount of memory for each, see [Hardware Specifications for All Available DB Instance Classes for Aurora](Concepts.DBInstanceClass.md#Concepts.DBInstanceClass.SummaryAurora)\.
+For the list of DB instance classes supported by Aurora PostgreSQL, see [Supported DB Engines for DB Instance Classes](Concepts.DBInstanceClass.md#Concepts.DBInstanceClass.SupportAurora)\.
+For the amount of memory for each DB instance class, see [Hardware Specifications for DB Instance Classes for Aurora ](Concepts.DBInstanceClass.md#Concepts.DBInstanceClass.Summary)\.

 ## Temporary Storage Limits for Aurora PostgreSQL<a name="AuroraPostgreSQL.Managing.TempStorage"></a>